massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The default Liberty runtime version `17.0.0.2` was updated to include the IFPI83713 interim fix.
 * The monthly Liberty runtime version was updated to the [2017.7.0.0](https://developer.ibm.com/wasdev/blog/2017/07/07/beta-websphere-liberty-tools-july-2017/){: external} release.
 * The buildpack also contains updated {{site.data.keyword.IBM_notm}} JREs: version 8 SR4 FP7 and version 7.1 SR4 FP5.
-* The default Cloudant Library is now the official [`java-cloudant`](https://github.com/cloudant/java-cloudant){: external}, the [Ektorp library](https://github.com/helun/Ektorp){: external} is still available as an option, for details on this change see the [blog post](https://www.ibm.com/blogs/bluemix/2017/05/default-library-change-cloudant-auto-wiring-liberty-buildpack/){: external}.
+* The default Cloudant Library is now the official [`java-cloudant`](https://github.com/cloudant/java-cloudant){: external}, the [Ektorp library](https://github.com/helun/Ektorp){: external} is still available as an option, for details about this change see the [blog post](https://www.ibm.com/blogs/bluemix/2017/05/default-library-change-cloudant-auto-wiring-liberty-buildpack/){: external}.
 * The default heap size ratio is now 50% when your app has less than 512mb of memory, if it has more than 512mb it will still be 75%.
 * A new staging task log is now generated, which allows for easier debugging of staging errors.
 * The Node.js runtime that is used by the [App Management utility](/docs/cloud-foundry-public?topic=cloud-foundry-public-app_management) was updated to the 6.13.0 version.